unswexplains/unswexplains.github.io/bf2875532a80/content.md

 This is like a regular frequency table, except now we have two variables rather than one.
 It shows the frequency of pairs of values of the two variables.

-There are two ways we can visualise this table.
+Next, we visualise this table.
+There are two ways we might do it.
 One way is to use points, and map the frequency variable to the size of a point (resulting in a bubble plot).
 Another way is to use colour patches, and map the frequency variable to the colour of a patch (resulting in a heat map).
 Here's what we get:

 <div id="bubble"></div>
 <script>